 Table of ContentsShow

 Tier List Methodology

-- Win rate in competitive play: the likelihood a hero is part of the winning team when participating in games.
-Certain caveats are considered, for example, heroes that have high win rates, but extremely low pick rates will not automatically be placed in the upper rankings.
+- Win rate in competitive play: the likelihood of a hero being part of the winning team when participating in games.
+Certain caveats are considered, such as heroes that have high win rates but extremely low pick rates will not automatically be placed in the upper rankings.

 - Synergy with other heroes: since Overwatch is very team-oriented, heroes which fit across any team composition will likely place higher.